[Acoustic Guitar Chords] > The D Chord (How to, Exercises, and Video Lesson)

 While this isn’t crucial for forming the D chord, it works for many students.

-- 1st finger (index) on the second fret of the G string.
+- Place your 1st finger (index) on the second fret of the G string

-- 2nd finger (middle) on the second fret of the high E string.
+- Place your 2nd finger (middle) on the second fret of the high E string

-- 3rd finger (ring) on the third fret of the B string.
+- Place your 3rd finger (ring) on the third fret of the B string

 Don’t forget to place your fingers just behind the fret.
-Whether you’re playing the D chord or any other chord, if you place your fingers directly on the frets, you’ll have a muted note.
-If you place your fingers too far back, you won’t be able to apply enough pressure, resulting in a buzzing noise.
+Whether you’re playing the D chord or any other chord or power chord, if you place your fingers directly on the frets, you’ll have a muted note.
+If you place your fingers too far back, you won’t be able to apply enough pressure, resulting in fret buzz.

 The D chord can create discomfort in your fingers when you first play it.
-Your fingers may not be able to stretch or get them in the place you want them to—and that’s okay for now!
+Your fingers may not be able to stretch or get to the place you want them to—and that’s okay for now!

-Fortunately, if your fingers will become accustomed to playing the D chord.
 The important thing is to manage the tension in your fingers and your wrist.
-Check out my lesson on managing tension here.

 Another “pain-point” guitarists experience when playing the D chord is the angle of their fingers.
 You want to make sure you’re fretting on the tips of your fingers rather than the soft pads.
 This will reduce your fingers accidentally muting another string.